Bringing your vision for an original product to life is frequently one of the biggest hurdles for aspiring entrepreneurs.

-These three industries have relatively straightforward paths to product development thanks to the many well-documented case studies that can be used for inspiration.
+These three industries have relatively straightforward paths to product development, thanks to the many well-documented case studies that can be used for inspiration.

 Fashion and Apparel

 A sketch is then developed into a sample using a pattern maker or seamstress.
 During the prototyping phase, a size set is created, which means a range of samples with different measurements for each size you want to sell.
-Once the size set is finalized, it is put into production.
+Once the size set is finalised, it is put into production.

 Other factors to consider:

-- Labels: the fabric tags sewed or stamped into a garment that usually contains information about fabric contents and care instructions
+- Labels: The fabric tags sewed or stamped into a garment that usually contains information about fabric contents and care instructions

 Beauty and Cosmetics

 The beauty and cosmetics industry includes a wide range of products that is constantly expanding due to wellness and self-care trends.
-From makeup to bath products and skincare, many beauty brands are focusing on all natural ingredients and sustainability, which makes it easier to prototype a product on your own using everyday ingredients.
+From makeup to bath products and skincare, many beauty brands are focusing on all-natural ingredients and sustainability, which makes it easier to prototype a product on your own using everyday ingredients.

-White labeling is also popular in the beauty and cosmetics industry, which is the process of finding an existing product or manufacturer, then packaging and branding the products they already produce.
+White labelling is also popular in the beauty and cosmetics industry, which is the process of finding an existing product or manufacturer, then packaging and branding the products they already produce.
 Whichever route you decide to take, mass manufacturing for cosmetics is usually done by working with a lab and a chemist to make sure quality stays consistent at scale.